Spectral gap and quantitative statistical stability for systems with contracting fibers and Lorenz-like maps: Weak and strong spaces

 \section{Weak and strong spaces}

-\subsection{$L^{1}$ like spaces.}
+\subsection{$L^{1}$-like spaces.}

-Through this section we construct some function spaces which are suitable for the systems we consider.
-The idea is to consider spaces of signed measures, with suitable norms constructed by disintegrating measures along the stable foliation.
-Thus a signed measure will be seen as a family of measures on each leaf.
-As an example, a measure on the square will be seen as a one parameter family (a path) of measures on the interval (a stable leaf).
-In the vertical, contracting direction (on the leaves) we will consider a norm which is the dual of the Lipschitz norm.
-In the \textquotedblleft horizontal\textquotedblright direction we will consider essentially the $L^{1}$ norm.
+Through this section we construct some function spaces which are suitable for the systems defined in section \ref{sec2}.
+The idea is to define spaces of signed measures, where the norms are provided by disintegrating measures along the stable foliation.
+Thus, a signed measure will be seen as a family of measures on each leaf.
+For instance, a measure on the square with a vertical foliation will be seen as a one parameter family (a path) of measures on the interval (a stable leaf), where this identification will be done by means of the Rokhlin's Disintegration Theorem.
+Finally, in the vertical direction (on the leaves), we will consider a norm which is the dual of the Lipschitz norm and in the \textquotedblleft horizontal\textquotedblright direction we will consider essentially the $ L_{m_1}^{1}$ norm.